 He rolled his eyes, but he was grinning. "'Good job,' she says," he muttered.
 He stroked his chin.
 "It'll be 'great job' after our date.
 You'll see."

 "I am sure I will," I remarked sarcastically.
 I waved to him.
 "Well, I must go—"

 Wood caught my hand, holding it briefly.
 "I… Thank you, Miss Delacour."

 It was almost two weeks later when I finally received a missive from Oliver.

 Oh, how dare he make me wait!
-After all his chirping about wanting my time and wanting a date and- I stopped myself.
-Merlin, I almost sound like I wanted this as much as him!
+After all his chirping about wanting my time and wanting a date and— I stopped myself.
+Merlin, I almost sound as though I wanted this as much as he did!

 Anyway, I was making myself a cucumber sandwich for lunch on a Saturday when a large barn owl tapped at my living room window.
 I opened my window and accepted the letter attached to its leg.
-It waited for me.
+The bird waited for me.

 I flipped through my closet later that evening.
 Since we were going out to dinner at a fancy restaurant, I decided that I would need to wear something dazzling.
 Good thing I had so many dresses from so many balls at Beauxbatons over the past years.